runtimeverification/proof-checker/README.md

         checker.
 -   `test-system`: Run tests for generating proofs and verifying them.
-    -   `test-proof-gen`: Generate proofs from the python DSL, and check that they are what we expect.
+    -   `test-proof-gen`: Generate proofs from the python DSL, and check that they are what we expect (given by snapshots in `proofs`).
         To generate and check a single proof, we may run `make proofs/<name>.ml-proof.gen`.
-    -   `test-proof-translate`: Generate proofs from translating MM proofs, and check that they are what we expect (given by snapshots).
+    -   `test-proof-translate`: Generate proofs from translating MM proofs, and check that they are what we expect (given by snapshots in `translated-proofs`).
         To generate and check a single proof, we may run `make translated-proofs/<name>.ml-proof.gen`.
-    -   `test-proof-verify`: Run the verifier against both proofs and translated-proofs.
+    -   `test-proof-verify`: Run the verifier against both `proofs` and `translated-proofs`.
 An individual proof may be checked by running `make proofs/<name>.ml-proof.verify` (or `make translated-proofs/<name>.ml-proof.verify`)
 -   `test-zk`: Same as `test-proof-verify` on proofs, but also generate a ZK cerificate.
     An individual proof may be checked by running